caikit/caikit/README.md

   - They take trained models, deploy them, and then infer the models in applications through APIs provided by Caikit
   - Examples of operators are cloud and embedded application developers whose applications need analysis of unstructured data

-## AI Model Operator Quick Start
+## AI Model Operator Example

-**UNDER CONSTRUCTION**

-At this point, Caikit does not publish any pre-defined task implementations that can be readily consumed.
-Stay tuned!

-## AI Model Author Quick Start

-**UNDER CONSTRUCTION**

-We're getting a slim example ready, so stay tuned!
+Check out the [Text Sentiment example](examples/text-sentiment/) to understand how to load and infer a model using Caikit.

 ## Code of conduct